DTopping256/grocery-assistant-ui/README.md

 ### The key deliverables will be:

 **General**
-- 'Household' user groups who are able to edit content in shopping lists, meal planner and the inventory.
+- 'Household' user groups who are able to edit shared content in the shopping lists, meal planner and inventory.

 **Food Tracker**
 - Inventory for adding what food is currently at home.